jwei/NetBrain-Cloud-Data-Retrieve-API-R11.1/Amazon AWS/Get Resource Configuration.md

 ## AWS Firewall

 ### Introduction
-The configuration of the Azure Firewall relies solely on the corresponding AWS SDK of the AWS network firewall.
+The configuration of the AWS Firewall relies solely on the corresponding AWS SDK of the AWS network firewall.
 The AWS SDK provides detailed information regarding the configuration of the network firewall, including its connectivity, security, etc.

 ### Content
 Below are the AWS SDK used to generate this configuration.